Leroy Lita: Non-League football

 In September 2018 Lita joined English non-league club Margate.

 At the age of 34, Lita announced his retirement from professional football in August 2019.
 He joined Haverhill Rovers as a coach at the end of the month, before signing a short-term deal with Southern League club Salisbury in late September.
 On 8 November, Lita signed a short-term deal for National League South club Chelmsford City; he left at the end of the season having made 14 appearances in all competitions.
 He then spent 18 months with Southern League club Nuneaton Borough before joining division rivals Stratford Town in January 2022.

-Hednesford Town
+Hednesford Town, Ilkeston Town

 On 24 March 2022, Lita signed for Southern League Premier Division Central side Hednesford Town.
 He scored a hattrick on his debut against Stourbridge. and finished the season with six goals from six appearances, before signing a new deal with the club for the 2022–23 campaign.

 After Hednesford parted company with manager Keenen Meakin-Richards and his backroom staff, on 27 August 2022, Lita was announced as caretaker manager before being appointed player-coach after the club appointed Steve Burr as manager on 12 September 2022.
-On 1 October 2022, Lita scored a four-minute hattrick as Hednesford beat AFC Rushden & Diamonds 5-0 for their first win of the season.
-In January 2023, Lita joined Southern League Premier Division Central side Ilkeston Town.
+On 1 October 2022, Lita scored a four-minute hat-trick as Hednesford beat AFC Rushden & Diamonds 5–0 for their first win of the season.
+In January 2023, Lita joined Southern League Premier Division Central club Ilkeston Town.

+Nuneaton Borough, Coalville Town, Barwell

+On 1 August 2023, Lita re-signed for Nuneaton Borough.
+He left the club on 8 January 2024, and the following day he and former Borough captain Scott McManus joined another Southern League Premier Central club, Coalville Town.
+After two months and eight appearances, he was released to continue his tour of the Premier Central with Barwell.
+He finished the season with three goals from six appearances, and re-signed for the 2024–25 season.